textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 After the URLs should be *brief* commentary on what the point of the issue is.
 The info requested depends on which issue template is used.
 See next sections for template specifics.

-Finally, you’ll be given the start of a checkbox list to use, if  warranted, to list resource links that could help guide the task of the open issue, especially for new documents needing developed.
+Finally, you’ll be given sections for listing helpful resources and making checkbox to-dos, if  warranted, to guide the task of the open issue, especially for new documents needing developed.

 #### Issue template: New page